Installing Django 5.2 on PythonAnywhere

 This will never work on PythonAnywhere.
 You run / restart your server on

-if you are reading any Django instructions that say to do a runserver
+if you are reading any Django instructions that say to do a runserver, instead do a

 At this point, we are going to add the polls application from the first Django tutorial.
 The instructions below are specialized on how to do the first tutorial specifically on PythonAnywhere.